Board of Directors report 2017

-In recent years, the liquidity portfolio has increased in volume and investments have been switched to LCR-quality securities.
-The targets the Group has established for LCR comply with the regulations' escalation plan.
+In recent years, the liquidity portfolio has stabilized at a higher level both in volume and against LCR quality securities.
+The targets established by the Group regarding LCR comply with the regulations' escalation plan.
 Reporting shows that Sparebanken Møre is well within the announced requirements.

-At a general level, the stricter liquidity requirements, including the requirements laid down in the Financial Supervisory Authority of Norway's most recent liquidity module and the new Regulation will entail a significant interest cost for the Bank.
+At a general level, the stricter liquidity requirements will entail a significant interest cost for the Bank.
 It also makes the Bank more vulnerable to changes in credit spreads.

-Møre Boligkreditt AS provides the Group with greater diversification of funding sources.
+Møre Boligkreditt AS provides the Group with increased diversification of funding sources.
 The company issues covered bonds.
 The Bank transfers parts of its mortgage portfolio to the mortgage company, and this facilitates access to these funding opportunities.
-At year-end 2016, 38 % of the Group's total lending (52 % of lending to the retail market) had been transferred to the mortgage company.
+At year-end 2017, 36 % of the Group's total lending (52 % of lending to the retail market) had been transferred to the mortgage company.
 Sparebanken Møre will continue to transfer loans to Møre Boligkreditt AS in accordance with the plans set out in the funding strategy.
-At year end, 70 % of Møre Boligkreditt AS' outstanding bond volume was of an amount that qualifies for Level 2A liquidity in LCR.
+At year end, 85 % of Møre Boligkreditt AS' outstanding bond volume was of an amount that qualifies for Level 2A liquidity in LCR.
 Møre Boligkreditt AS will issue and accumulate more loans in this category going forward.

 In order to gain access to new sources of funding and seek stable access to funding from external sources, securities issued by both Sparebanken Møre and Møre Boligkreditt AS are rated by the rating agency Moody's.

-As far as the composition of the external funding is concerned, priority is given to ensuring that a relatively high proportion of funding has a term in excess of 1 year.
-Total market funding ended at net NOK 21.3 billion at year end – about 88 % of this funding has a remaining term of more than 1 year.
-The Parent Bank's outstanding senior bonds had a weighted remaining term of 1.72 years at year-end 2016, while covered bond funding correspondingly had a remaining term of 3.87 years.
+As far as the composition of the external funding is concerned, priority is given to ensure that a relatively high proportion of funding has a term in excess of 1 year.
+Total market funding ended at net NOK 26.0 billion at year end – about 87 % of this funding has a remaining term of more than 1 year.
+The Parent Bank's outstanding senior bonds had a weighted remaining term of 2.38 years at year-end 2017, while covered bond funding correspondingly had a remaining term of 3.48 years.

 The liquidity risk module consists of guidance for the Financial Supervisory Authority of Norway's assessment of the institution's liquidity risk level and guidance concerning the assessment of the institution's system for the management and control of liquidity risk.
 Sparebanken Møre has implemented the proposed reporting structure from the module in the management report linked to liquidity.

-The Board of Directors considers the Bank's liquidity situation at year-end to be good.
-The Board of Directors also considers the ongoing liquidity management of the Group to be good.
+The Board considers the Bank's liquidity situation at year-end to be good.
+The Board also considers the ongoing liquidity management of the Group to be good.

 Operational risk is defined as the risk of loss due to insufficient or failing internal processes, human or systems-related failure, or external events.
 This may for instance involve failures and breakdowns with regard to routines, electronic data processing systems, professional competence and the Bank's subcontractors; and it may also involve staff and customer breaches of confidence/trust, robberies, embezzlement, etc. The Board of Sparebanken Møre has adopted a low to moderate risk profile for this area of risk.

 Targeted measures are necessary to prevent and reduce operational risk.
-Examples of risk-reducing measures include physical security measures, contingency plans, robbery exercises, contingency exercises, insurance schemes, and training.
+Examples of risk-reducing measures include physical security measures, established contingency plans, ransom- and conflict management exercises, contingency exercises, insurance schemes and training.

-The quality and stability of our digital banking services and other ICT services were good in 2016.
-The level of security in these services and the underlying systems has been good, and there have been no serious security incidents or losses as a result of this.
-Good cooperation between stakeholders in the sector makes an important contribution to the work on reducing the consequences of targeted attacks aimed at banks and other financial institutions.
-Sparebanken Møre has a strong focus on ICT security, including amongst the Bank's employees.
-In 2016, all the Bank's employees completed a mandatory e-learning course on information security.
-In 2015, the Bank entered into an extended agreement with Evry concerning the delivery of an effective platform for modern banking operations, including digital solutions for future customer needs.
-Quality, stability and security will also be in focus in 2017.
+The quality and stability of our digital banking services and other ICT services were generally good in 2017, with the exception of one incident in the autumn.
+This incident was due to a fault in an important machine at the Bank's most important systems provider and impacted multiple banks using the same provider.
+The fault resulted in key customer-oriented and internal systems being offline for around 24 hours.
+Transactions to and from customers were also delayed.
+Measures have been initiated, both internally in Sparebanken Møre and at the relevant provider, to avoid situations like this occurring again.
+Otherwise, the reliability of these services and the underlying systems has been generally good.
+Besides the above-mentioned incident, no material security events or losses due to breaches of security were experienced.
+Good cooperation between the actors in the industry makes an important contribution to the work on reducing the consequences of targeted attacks aimed at banks and other financial institutions.
+Sparebanken Møre has a strong focus on ICT security, also amongst the Bank's employees.
+In 2017, all the Bank's employees completed a mandatory e-learning course on information security.
+In 2015, the Bank extended an agreement with Evry concerning the delivery of an effective platform for modern banking operations, including digital solutions for future customer needs.
+Quality, stability and security will also be in focus in 2018.

-There is a heavy focus on preventing money laundering and terror financing in the Group.
+There is a major focus on preventing money laundering and terror financing in the Group.
 The Bank carries out a risk assessment of the area annually.
 A lot of resources are expended on internal control and training employees linked to this area.
-The Bank's anti-money laundering manager has also had meetings with the various retail and corporate market departments and participated in retail and corporate market meetings.
 The Bank was well represented at the annual anti-money laundering conference arranged by Finance Norway, the Norwegian National Authority for Investigation and Prosecution of Economic and Environmental Crime (ØKOKRIM) and the Financial Supervisory Authority of Norway in November.
-Sparebanken Møre will continue to prioritise money laundering and terror financing prevention in 2017 as well.
+Sparebanken Møre will continue to prioritise money laundering and terror financing prevention in 2018 as well.

-Sparebanken Møre's overarching contingency plan was revised in 2016.
-The underlying contingency plans, such as the ICT contingency plan, were updated during 2016.
+Sparebanken Møre's overarching contingency plan is revised annually and latest in December 2017.
+The underlying contingency plans, such as the ICT contingency plan, are also updated on an ongoing basis.
 Exercises are arranged annually.
 The experience gained from the exercises is used to supplement contingency plans with additional details and provides valuable experience in managing any crisis situations that could arise.
 The exercises also help to raise awareness and vigilance in relation to issues that may arise during a crisis.